 Continuous, fast and reliable gate operations are possible through gate automation.
 These systems integrate advanced technologies such as Optical Characters Recognition (OCR), License Plate Recognition (LPR), CCTV, RFID tractor card reader and remote reefer monitoring system.

-Self-service kiosks installed on every gate lane allow truck drivers to find out the location of the container and driver photos are also captured by high definition cameras for security purposes.
+Self-service kiosks installed on every gate lane allow truck drivers to find out the location of the container.

-To enhance the flow of goods and efficient payment methods, some of our terminals use an Electronic Payment Service, allowing customers to settle bills via an ATM, a ‘clickpay’ service on the bank’s website, or a debit card service.
+To enhance the flow of goods and efficient payment methods, some of our terminals use an electronic payment service, allowing customers to settle bills via an automated teller machine, a ‘clickpay’ service on the bank’s website, or a debit card service.
 The electronic payment system is integrated with the terminal’s auto gate system to further streamline payment procedures.

 eBilling & ePayment will be introduced to Hutchison Ports gateway terminals with a 24/7 eServices for landside billing and payment.
 We aim to connect and service our landside customers seamlessly, anywhere and at any time in today’s digital world via a common platform across business units.
 This service will first be introduced to the Middle East & Africa and South East Asia regions.